alkorolyov/gddr6/README.md

 ## GDDR6/GDDR6X GPU Memory Temperature Reader for Linux

+Forked version of the original temperature reader with added hotspot temperature monitoring.
+Refactored code to include new functions.

 Reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system.
 These findings are based on reverse engineering of the NVIDIA GPU Linux driver.